 Single Weight Oil

 Single weight oils such as SAE30 have a good working range (40 to 100 deg F), fine for older engines.
-I prefer to use multi grade oils, they offer greater protection from temperature swings, and modern mowers were designed to use them.
-If your using any 4 stroke engine in colder temperatures, you’ll need a multi-grade oil.
+I prefer to use multi-grade oils, they offer greater protection from temperature swings, and modern mowers were designed to use them.
+If you’re using any 4 stroke engine in colder temperatures, you’ll need a multi-grade oil.

 Multi Grade Oil

-Use only quality oils, otherwise you may void your warranty.
+Use only quality oils, otherwise, you may void your warranty.
 Look for the seal of API (American Petroleum Institute) and ACEA (Association des Constructeurs Europeens d’Automobiles).
-I tell my customers that an oil change is must do maintenance that should be performed at least once per season.
+I tell my customers that an oil change is a must-do maintenance that should be performed at least once per season.
 Oil is cheap relative to a new engine.

 How to Check Oil

-The oil level is best checked cold, and on level ground.
-If your engines been running, just allow the oil to settle for a few minutes before checking.
+The oil level is best checked cold and on level ground.
+If your engines have been running, just allow the oil to settle for a few minutes before checking.

 Level – The mower should be cold and parked on level ground.
 If your mower has already been running, allow the oil to settle for few minutes before checking.

-Dipstick – Style of dipsticks vary, however they all operate on the same idea.
+Dipstick – The style of dipsticks varies, however they all operate on the same idea.